 Additionally, a few other insurance policies you can consider are:

 Talk with an insurance agent to create an insurance policy that meets your individual business needs.

 In order to find out how much you should charge for your pool services, you need to know how much it costs to provide your services (i.e. overhead costs).

-THIS RIGHT HERE is where so many new business owners miss the mark.
+Keep in mind, this is where so many new business owners miss the mark.

-For example, if you’re working as a solo operation to start and are charging $35 a week, and then you hire your first employee, your overhead costs WILL go up.
+For example, if you’re working as a solo operation to start and are charging $35 a week, and then hire your first employee, your overhead costs WILL go up.